MARKETING ANALYTICS2025-12-09

-Some months ago, booking.com joined the ginger group of brands to combine artificial intelligence with mobile to get a heads-up in anticipating a customer’s purchase intent.
+Some months ago, Booking.com joined the ginger group of brands to combine artificial intelligence with mobile to get a head start in anticipating a customer’s purchase intent.

-Booking.com app users now not only receive instant booking access to a destination with a single QR code but also get personalized offers based on their earlier travel experiences, preferences, and interactions.
+Booking.com app users now not only receive instant booking access to a destination via a single QR code but also personalized offers based on their past travel experiences, preferences, and interactions.
 That’s how it tackled the issue of buyer intent.

-Over the last year or so, the process of anticipating a buyer’s intent has got even more scientific.
+Over the last year or so, the process of anticipating a buyer’s intent has gotten even more scientific.

-Instead of spending solely on advertising that could target perhaps the wrong demographics, or address audiences who may have no contextual relevance at all, brands are increasingly utilizing their funds to invest in AI-driven tech to “understand” a buyer’s intent.
+Instead of spending solely on advertising that may target the wrong demographics or address audiences with no contextual relevance, brands are increasingly investing in AI-driven tech to “understand” a buyer’s intent.

-Purchaser intent is akin to a guessing game but AI is taking out some of the guesswork.
+Purchaser intent is akin to a guessing game, but AI is taking some of the guesswork out.

-Targeting buyer intent calls for using a combination of active and passive data to accurately deduce, with some degree of probability, whether a customer is in the market right now to buy or not.
+Targeting buyer intent requires combining active and passive data to accurately infer, with some degree of probability, whether a customer is in the market to buy right now.

-Data sources capture such “intent” signals that consumers emit and point the brand in the right direction.
+Data sources capture such “intent” signals that consumers emit, pointing the brand in the right direction.

-AI, riding on a blazing fast computational power, lets brands quickly understand what the consumers are thinking to identify patterns, and also predict how quickly they will respond to advertising that touches an emotion.
+AI, riding on blazing-fast computational power, lets brands quickly understand what consumers are thinking to identify patterns, and also predict how quickly they will respond to advertising that touches an emotion.

 AI and machine learning are linking the marketer with the “connected” individual.
 More and more marketers are relying on intent targeting to execute outbound demand generation campaigns.